 Focusing on the visual strengths of people with autism, TEACCH framework allows people to be self-directed throughout the day because the embedded nonverbal cues and scenarios are natural.
 The TEACCH program uses schedules and visuals, with the goal of reducing distractions.
 Based upon the idea that individuals with autism struggle with language, this framework uses numbers, colors, and other nonverbal cues as ways to organize.
 When used, the framework may reduce behavioral issues, and allows the people employing it to sustain task engagement.

 TEACCH in Practice

-TEACCH, which requires less verbal instruction and less prompting by the instructor, has been in use in AHRC New York City’s Educational Services Department for a number of years, implemented by Director of Educational Services, Christina Muccioli, Associate Director of Educational Services, Madelin Rivera, and Tom Sposato, Program Coordinator, School Age Programs, who have attended TEACCH trainings hosted at UNC, and trained Teachers in the School-Aged programs.
-“It was amazing to see the agency invest in this research based tool to help better deliver curriculum, instruction, and development of life-long skills for our students and adults,” says Tom.
-“I do not believe TEACCH is the be all end all, as far as strategies go for helping people with autism spectrum disorder, but it is a great tool to help people be most independent.
-I find the principals of ABA (Applied Behavioral Analysis,) and TEACCH overlap in many ways, and can work together harmoniously.”
+TEACCH, which requires less verbal instruction and less prompting by the instructor, has been in use in AHRC New York City’s Educational Services Department for a number of years, implemented by Director of Educational Services, Christina Muccioli, Associate Director of Educational Services, Madelin Rivera, and Tom Sposato, Program Coordinator, School Age Programs, who have attended TEACCH training hosted at UNC, and trained Teachers in the School-Aged programs.
+“It was amazing to see the agency invest in this research-based tool to help better deliver curriculum, instruction, and development of life-long skills for our students and adults,” says Tom.
+“I do not believe TEACCH is the be-all-end-all, as far as strategies go for helping people with autism spectrum disorder, but it is a great tool to help people be most independent.
+I find the principles of ABA (Applied Behavioral Analysis,) and TEACCH overlap in many ways, and can work together harmoniously.”

 The TEACCH framework will soon be utilized across departments at AHRC New York City, facilitating AHRC New York City’s goal of becoming a center of excellence for autism services.